 The 2008 global financial crisis highlighted the fact that credit automatically flows to places where creditors are fairly treated.
 Modern insolvency systems and debtor-creditor regimes are the cornerstone of sustainable economic development and provide a safety valve for financial failures.

-Management and owners of debtors in financial distress should be required to cooperate with creditors at an early stage and share all relevant information, while creditors should work with debtors to avoid the closure of a business rather than opportunistically withdrawing credit and seizing assets at the first hint of financial distress.
+Predictable insolvency regimes encourage creditors to cooperate with each other and to work with debtors to avoid the closure of a business, rather than opportunistically withdrawing credit and seizing assets at the first hint of financial distress.
 Strong insolvency laws promote the distribution, re-distribution and use of assets from failed businesses more efficiently, effectively and equitably.

-Domestic insolvency laws will vary and must do so to accommodate the rich variety of legal traditions across the EBRD region.
-But these laws need to comply with the core principles of international standards and best practices as external actors are most likely to apply these when determining whether or not to invest in a given country.
-This has led the EBRD to define a set of 10 core principles for an insolvency law regime.
+Domestic insolvency laws will vary and must do so to accommodate the rich variety of legal traditions across the EBRD regions of operations.
+But these insolvency laws need to comply with the core principles of international standards and best practices as external actors are most likely to apply these when determining whether or not to invest in a given country.
+This situation has led the EBRD to define a set of 10 core principles for an insolvency law regime.